 The simplest, most effective way to stop basement flooding is to install a full-perimeter French drain in your basement.

-At Complete Basement Systems of MN, we take pride in our ability to provide homeowners a drainage system installation quickly and successfully.
-More often than not, our installation crew will install a complete perimeter drain and sump pump system in less than two days.
+At Victor Barke's Complete Basement Systems, we take pride in our ability to provide homeowners with a drainage system installation quickly and successfully.
+On most projects, our installation crews can install a complete perimeter drain and sump pump system in less than two days.

 Once we're done, we'll provide you with a written lifetime warranty on your system.
 Should you decide to sell your home in the future, this warranty can be transferred over to the new owner.

-To learn more about we can help you, contact us by phone or e-mail today!
-Homeowners within our service are eligible to a free, no-obligation French drain installation quote, including an on-site consultation, and customized, written cost quote.
+To learn more about how we can help you, contact us by phone or e-mail today!
+Homeowners within our service area are eligible for a free, no-obligation French drain installation quote, including an on-site consultation, and a customized, written cost quote.

 Different problems call for different tools to fix them.
 In the same way that we wouldn't use a hammer to drive in a screw, we do not use the same drain system for every basement waterproofing job we complete.